 The T{max} of monomethyl fumarate is 2 to 2.5 hours.
-As [Nationally completed name] gastro-resistant hard capsules, contain minitablets, which are protected by an enteric coating, absorption does not commence until they leave the stomach (generally less than 1 hour).
-Following 240 mg twice a day administered with food, the median peak (Cmax) was 1.72 mg/l and overall area under the curve (AUC) exposure was 8.02 h.mg/l in subjects with multiple sclerosis.
-Overall, C{max} and AUC increased approximately dose- proportionally in the dose range studied (120 mg to 360 mg).
+As dimethyl fumarate gastro-resistant hard capsules contain minitablets, which are protected by an enteric coating, absorption does not commence until they leave the stomach (generally less than 1 hour).

+Following 240 mg twice a day administered with food, the median peak (C{max}) was 1.72 mg/L and overall area under the curve (AUC) exposure was 8.02 h.mg/L in subjects with multiple sclerosis.
+Overall, C{max} and AUC increased approximately dose-proportionally in the dose range studied (120 mg to 360 mg).

 In subjects with multiple sclerosis, two 240 mg doses were administered 4 hours apart as part of a three times a day dosing regimen.
-This resulted in a minimal accumulation of exposure yielding an increase in the median C{max} of 12% compared to the twice daily dosing (1.72 mg/l for twice daily compared to 1.93 mg/l for three times daily) with no safety implications.
+This resulted in a minimal accumulation of exposure yielding an increase in the median C{max} of 12% compared to the twice daily dosing (1.72 mg/L for twice daily compared to 1.93 mg/L for three times daily) with no safety implications.

 Food does not have a clinically significant effect on exposure of dimethyl fumarate.
-However, dimethyl fumarate should be taken with food due to improved tolerability with respect to flushing or gastrointestinal adverse events (see section 4.2).
+However, this medicinal product should be taken with food due to improved tolerability with respect to flushing or gastrointestinal adverse events (see section 4.2).